elpie89/elpie89.github.io/_posts/2018-09-19-DeformedUI.md

 layout: post
 title: DEFORMED UI
 ---
-I'm just tring to deform a canvas that could be potentially used in a VR/MR/AR/XR environemnt.
+I'm just trying to deform a canvas that could be potentially used in a VR/MR/AR/XR environment.
 The idea is to keep the deformation on the "EDITOR" side, I will not calculate anything about the deformation in realtime.

 [DeformedUI project](https://bitbucket.org/elpie89/bendableui)